How to recover data from an encrypted Apple APFS volume

 After decryption is completed, the available files will become accessible in the software interface.
 You can also find the deleted or lost ones by scanning the storage.
 To run the scan choose the respective tool from the toolbar, unselect all extra file systems excepts APFS and click "Start scan".

-6. Select and copy the needed recovered items
+- Select the needed recovered items and copy them to another disk.

 When the operation is finished off, you can run through the file system restored by the program to find the needed folders and files.
 To define the ones to be saved click "Define selection", mark them with ticks and click "Save selection".
 After that, choose a safe destination folder for the rescued items.